msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image18.tiff
 :name: fig11

-Figure 11: Schematic showing the use of the structure factor as a filter to determine which of the infinite number of vectors in real space are expressed in reciprocal space (ZA).
+Schematic showing the use of the structure factor as a filter to determine which of the infinite number of vectors in real space are expressed in reciprocal space (ZA).
 :::